-3.6 JUSTIFICATION
+3.5 JUSTIFICATION

-The selection process and criteria use in the course of preparing the Ministry of Rural Development Medium Term Sector Strategy for 2020 - 2022 were premised on the cost effectiveness, expected benefits and social, economic impact of the programme.
+Selection process and criteria use in the course of preparing the Ministry of Rural Development Medium Term Sector Strategy for 2022 - 2024 were premised on the cost effectiveness, expected benefits and social, economic impact of the programme.
+The selection process is based on the following criteria.